Sitreps from Mawson repatriation voyage 2016

-Mawson summerers and Voyage 3 round tripping personnel are heading home via Casey on board the Shirase.
-From Casey they are scheduled to fly home during the next available weather window.
+Mawson summerers and Voyage 3 round tripping personnel headed home via Casey on board the Shirase.
+From Casey they flew home during an available weather window.

 Saturday, 12 March 2016